JoseSoto9305/Agricultural-Water-Storage-Pool/README.md

 # Agricultural-Water-Storage-Pool

+Mexico is the leading avocado producer in the world.
+By 2018, it produced one-third of global fruit production and with nearly 235,000 hectares dedicated to this culture.
+The state of Michoacan holds the first place in national production and contributes with 86% of it.
+Access to irrigation water is critical to increase avocado productivity.
+Therefore, producers usually build water pools with geo-membranes design.
+However, the hydrological impact of these infrastructure is yet to be addressed.
-Detects agricultural water reservoir or pools with geomembrane lining using [google maps satellite imagery](https://developers.google.com/maps/documentation/maps-static/overview).
-It uses a Fully Convolutional Network with ResNet50 as a feature extractor.
+Here, we trained a Fully Convolutional Network with ResNet50 as a feature extractor to detect avocado related agricultural water pools, using open-access and high-resolution satellite imagery (pixel resolution=0.56 m) from [Google-Maps](https://developers.google.com/maps/documentation/maps-static/overview).

 ![img1](./docs/img1.png)